 In this issue:

-If you are interested in participating in the task force meetings, please contact us at email@example.com.
+We are looking for volunteers for the Practice Analysis Task Forces who will participate in meetings in 2022 and 2023.
+If you are interested, please contact us at firstname.lastname@example.org.
 We also encourage you to learn more about the practice analysis process.

 Item writing for the NPTE is a great way to gain expertise in crafting multiple-choice questions, share your knowledge of the profession, work with and learn from colleagues, and have fun!
-FSBPT is currently holding Basic Item Writing Workshops virtually through WebEx due to COVID-19.
-Participants produce seven items during the workshop followed by an additional thirty-three items over three to four months following the workshop.
+FSBPT is currently holding Basic Item Writing Workshops virtually due to COVID-19; however, we plan to transition to in-person workshops in 2022.

-If you or someone you know would like to be a participant in an Item Writing Workshop, apply online or send an inquiry to firstname.lastname@example.org.
+If you or someone you know would like to participate in an Item Writing Workshop, apply online or send an inquiry to email@example.com.

 Visit the FSBPT website for information on a range of topics.